r58Playz/terraos/README.md

 - Clone this repository.
 - Build the bootloader by running `sudo bash build.sh <input RMA shim> <output image path>`.
 - Flash it to a USB.
+- If you want to boot from squashfs, expand the 1st partition.
+- Copy all squashfses you want to boot from into the 1st partition.
-- For each rootfs you want to use, do these steps:
+- For each rootfs you want to use with persistence, do these steps:
    - Create a new partition with type "ChromeOS rootfs" via fdisk or your favourite partitioning utility.
    - Format the partition.
    - Extract the tarball or bootstrap your rootfs as root into the root of the partition.
 If you are using `cp`, **make sure to use the `a` flag to preserve permissions and users**.
 To build the default rootfs, see [here](#how-do-i-build-the-terraos-rootfs).